shimikano/DATACMNS-1627/README.md

 Run

 ```
-./gradlew test
+./gradlew clean test
 ```

-a few times.
+a few times (`clean` is important not to use cached successful test results).

 The test should succeed and fail non-deterministically.